blekenbleu/Fake8/README.md

 As noted in [Arduino for STM32 Black 'n Blue Pills, ESP32-S[2,3] ](https://blekenbleu.github.io/Arduino/),
  [SimHub's **Custom Serial devices** plugin](https://github.com/SHWotever/SimHub/wiki/Custom-serial-devices) has limitations
 - SimHub plugin Javascript is relatively inefficient, hard to debug and maintain.
-- Plugin can log but not process received serial port messages from e.g. from Arduino.
+- Plugin can log but not process received serial port messages e.g. from Arduino.
 - Serial data is limited to 7 bits per character.

 This `Fake8` SimHub C# plugin connects to an STM32 Arduino USB COM port,